phonofidelic/EDGalaxyMap/README.md

-A web app for viewing the Elite Dangerous Galaxy Map in 3D.
+A web app for viewing the Elite Dangerous Galaxy Map in VR.